 If you care for someone and need more time for yourself, you can arrange for a paid carer to help at their home.
 This is also called homecare.
 It might be regular (for example, one day a week so that you can work, study or have a day off) or for a short period, such as a week, so you can take a holiday.

-Contact Middlesbrough Adult Social Care Access Team- 01642 726004 and explore your options.
+Contact your local Adult Social Care Team to explore your options:

 A short stay in a care home